 The goal of home staging is to make your home appeal to the broadest amount of buyers possible.
 Besides preparing your home with the basics of cleaning de-cluttering and such… it could require removing furniture and decorative items as well as potentially re-arranging furniture to highlight the features and benefits of your home.

 Again this is something completely in your control.
 The more effort you put into preparing your home the more you will get out of the sale of your home.
+Use this home preparation checklist to get your catch a buyer’s attention and make your home compelling.

 So Is Your Home Compelling?